loganhartford/portfolio-site/_mechatronicsprojects/(1) Beer Can Counter.md

   }
 }
 ```
-* Reads photoresistor and determines if lights in the room are ON/OFF
+* Reads photo-resistor and determines if lights in the room are ON/OFF
-    * Lowpass filter on photoresistor output
+    * Low-pass filter on photo-resistor output
-* Photoresistor output is connected to external interrupt which triggers count
+* photo-resistor output is connected to external interrupt which triggers count
 * Count is stored in EEPROM
 * Check to see if number is a funny number
 * User can press reset button to reset the device